sane43k/WD-layout/README.md

 # WD website layout from Figma
-Made only using HTML and CSS
+Made with HTML and CSS only